CompositionalIT/farmer/docs/content/tutorials/cosmos-backed-webapp.md

 ---

 #### Introduction
-In this exercise, you'll:
+This tutorial walks you through creating a web application which is backed by a Cosmos DB database, and is fully configured with connection string settings for you to start developing against.
+We'll cover the following steps:

-* create a Cosmos DB account with a single database
+1. Creating a Cosmos DB account with a single database.
-* create a web application with an automatically configured app insights instance
+1. Creating a web application with an automatically configured app insights instance.
-* configure the web application to have connection settings required to connect to the cosmos DB
+1. Configuring the web application to have the connection settings required to connect to the Cosmos DB instance.

 {{< figure src="../../images/quickstarts/webapp-cosmos.png" caption="[Full code available here](https://github.com/CompositionalIT/farmer/blob/master/samples/scripts/tutorials/cosmos-backed-webapp.fsx)">}}